 This summer, the Guggenheim Museum in New York has been hosting a well-reviewed, large-scale exhibition of work of Alberto Giacometti.
 It closes September 12, but just a month later, those in the city will have another chance to enjoy the work of the Swiss master, in a show focusing on a key stretch of his career that has received less notice than the periods when he was devoted to making his famed Surrealist and Existentialist pieces.

-On October 17, the Upper East Side gallery Luxembourg & Dayan will open “Intimate Intimacy: Alberto Giacometti Sculptures, 1935–1945,” looking at works by the sculptor that are almost impossibly tiny—one is made out of a matchbox and none is taller than three inches.
+On October 17, the Upper East Side gallery Luxembourg & Dayan will open “Intimate Immensity: Alberto Giacometti Sculptures, 1935–1945,” looking at works by the sculptor that are almost impossibly tiny—one is made out of a matchbox and none is taller than three inches.
 Thinking deeply about questions of scale while making these pieces, the artist was laying the groundwork for the thin, elongated figures that are now his trademark.

 The years bracketed by the exhibition were dark ones for Giacometti: World War II raged, and his mother died.
 But they were also ones of restless experimentation for the artist part, and it was also during this time that he began exchanging letters with the art dealer Pierre Matisse, the son of Henri Matisse, about his practice, and a sample of the letters will be shown at the exhibition.
 (The Pierre and Tana Matisse Foundation is among the show’s lenders, who also include the Fondation Alberto et Annette Giacometti and the Alberto Giacometti Stiftung.)